New York – Penn Station, NY (NYP)

 From the Great Depression onward, American railroads saw a decline in passenger traffic as federal policies and funding favored the creation of infrastructure to support personal automobiles and jet planes.
 Consequently, the vast station became a financial burden for the PRR, and in the late 1950s the company optioned the air rights over the facility.
 From 1963 to 1966, the station building was demolished to make way for the current Madison Square Garden sports and entertainment arena, as well as the 2 Penn Plaza office building.
 While the new buildings rose above the underground concourses, the trains continued to run.
 In 1984, Amtrak and LIRR undertook a modernization of Penn Station that emphasized improved access for persons with disabilities.
 Today, the platforms are shared among Amtrak, NJT, and LIRR, and each company maintains its own concourse.

-Phase I ceremonially broke ground in October 2010 with federal, state, and city leaders and Moynihan Station advocates gathered on site.
-Scheduled for completion in 2016, it includes the expansion and enhancement of the 33rd Street Connector between Penn Station and the West End Concourse; the extension and widening of the West End Concourse to serve nine of Penn Station’s eleven platforms; new vertical access points and passenger circulation space; new entrances into the West End Concourse through the 31st and 33rd Street corners of the Farley building; and installation of an emergency ventilation system that will improve life safety.
-The project is being managed by the Moynihan Station Development Corporation, a subsidiary of the ESDC, in cooperation with Amtrak.
+The Moynihan Station project is being constructed in two phases.
+Phase I, which ceremonially broke ground in October 2010 and is near completion, includes expansion and enhancement of a 33rd Street Connector between Penn Station and the Moynihan Lower Concourse; the extension and widening of the concourse to serve nine of Penn Station’s 11 platforms; new access points and passenger circulation space; and entrances into the new concourse at the 31st and 33rd Street corners of the Farley Building.

 In early 2011, Amtrak also unveiled the Gateway Program, a proposed set of strategic rail infrastructure improvements designed to improve current services and create new capacity that will allow the doubling of passenger trains running under the Hudson River.
 The program will increase track, tunnel, bridge, and station capacity, eventually creating four mainline tracks between Newark, N.J., and New York Penn Station, including a new, two-track Hudson River tunnel.